 We are optimistic that this comprehensive plan will drastically reduce, and eliminate where possible, future SSOs.

-In 2016, WSSC experienced 112 SSOs, resulting in the loss of 2,107,687 gallons.
-The majority of the overflow volume during 2016 was caused by excess flow and instrumentation/mechanical failure.
+In 2017, WSSC experienced 99 SSOs, resulting in the loss of 5,171,645 gallons.
+The majority of the overflow volume during 2017 was caused by force main failure.

 Some SSOs occur in heavily wooded areas, and are difficult to locate, contain, relieve, and inspect.
 WSSC personnel determine the overflow volume based on an actual measurement, an estimate using best professional judgment, or by visual observation of evidence in the overflow area (or a combination thereof).